georgejkaye/ner-tagger/README.md

 Locations are the hardest entity to tag since there are very few ways to identify them without knowledge of the real world, which the program does not have.
 All that can be done at the first stage is check against the training data: several common locations like *USA* and *UK* are contained within it.

 ### Wikification
 Clearly this naïve method of tagging provides nowhere near enough accuracy for a useful system.
-Therefore, after the first process, untagged entities are checked against Wikipedia articles (using a modified version of the Wikification code provided on Canvas ).
+Therefore, after the first process, untagged entities are checked against Wikipedia articles (using a modified version of the Wikification code provided on Canvas).

-Rather than the search results as was initially suggested, the method has been modified to take wiki markup  from the page.
+Rather than the search results as was initially suggested, the method has been modified to take [wiki markup][4] from the page.
 Using regular expressions, the ```{{Infobox}}``` template code is lifted from it.
-Often the title of the infobox template will contain exactly what the program needs (e.g. Infobox UK place ), and if not there will normally be fields further down which will help decide which tag is appropriate (e.g. born for a person).
+Often the title of the infobox template will contain exactly what the program needs (e.g. [Infobox UK place][5]), and if not there will normally be fields further down which will help decide which tag is appropriate (e.g. born for a person).
 The template is checked against a selection of buzzwords and if an appropriate match is found this is returned to the main program.

-One flaw in this process is that when more than one Wikipedia page exists for a query (common with place names ), Wikipedia will sometimes redirect to a disambiguation page.
+One flaw in this process is that when more than one Wikipedia page exists for a query ([common with place names][6]), Wikipedia will sometimes redirect to a disambiguation page.
 The program detects this by checking for the phrase *may refer to* in the markup, which seems to be common to all disambiguation pages.
 Then it searches for the first link on the page (again not the most accurate of methods but acceptable).

 ## Evaluation
 To evaluate the tagging, the tagged version of the data is parsed and any elements surrounded in ```<ENAMEX>``` tags is recorded in tuples, much like how the tagging process stored elements.
 These two lists are then compared: elements in both lists are noted as true positives, elements tagged but not found as false positives, and elements found but not tagged as false negatives.
-An accuracy score is then calculated using F1 score  (precision * recall / precision + recall).
+An accuracy score is then calculated using [F1 score][7]  (precision * recall / precision + recall).

 ![Name first, no wiki](/eval/nowiki.jpg) ![Name first, wiki](/eval/wiki.jpg)
 ![Org first, name last, no wiki](/eval/orgsfirst.jpg) ![Loc first, name last, no wiki](/eval/locsfirst.jpg)